status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

     1. On the **profile identifiers** screen, you can learn more about your Status profile or tap **Skip** to finish the profile setup.
     1. Tap **Start using Status**.

-    If Status finds an existing profile in the [Waku network][understand-peer-to-peer-messaging], you can use your existing profile or the one you have just created.
+    If Status finds an existing profile in the [Waku network][peer-to-peer-messaging], you can use your existing profile or the one you have just created.
 When you choose your existing profile, [synchronize this profile][add-a-new-device-to-your-status-profile] with your device.

 === "Desktop"